Swiss medicines authority issues first approval for antimalarial drug for treatment of infants

 The agency said that the decision is significant in part because it's only the third time it has approved a treatment under a fast-track authorization process, in coordination with the World Health Organization, to help developing countries access needed treatment.

-The newly approved medication, Coartem Baby, is a combination of two antimalarials.
+The newly approved medication, Coartem Baby, is a combination of two antivirals.
 It is a lower dose version of a tablet previously approved for other age groups, including older children.

 Dr. Quique Bassat, a malaria expert not affiliated with the Swiss review, said the burden of malaria in very young children is “relatively low” compared to older kids.